LIFESTYLE"As a chef, I have a desire to learn more about the history and ingredients of Okinawan food."

 A local dish that represents Okinawa the most is called "Champuru" that in essence is simply a combination of various ingredients fried together.
-Also, there are a variety of Okinawan foods such as pork and egg rice balls that are made using pork luncheon meat introduced to Okinawa by the United States’ military, smoked, dried and ground sea snake that works well for nourishment, and Okinawa soba that is regarded as Okinawan soul food.
+Also, there are a variety of Okinawan foods such as pork and egg rice balls that are made using pork luncheon meat introduced to Okinawa by the United States’ military, smoked, dried and ground sea snake that works well for nourishment, and Okinawa soba noodles in bonito tuna broth that is regarded as Okinawan soul food.

 During the tour, there were 5 to 6 food items to choose from as the participants strolled around the market while sampling different foods.